 - Wild Blend Rice – is a blend of different kinds of rice, offering colorful and delightful textures.

-What Kitchen Items are Needed To Cook Rice on Stovetop…
+Kitchen Items Needed To Cook Rice on Stovetop:

 - A cooking pot, and big enough for the rice to double in size, and with a tight-fitting lid.
 I used my 2-quart pot for 1 cup of uncooked rice.